 This is Quota Share retakaful, a basic form of proportional method of retakaful, as pictured below:

-Suppose a small fire occured and burn kitchen of the mansion and raise a claim of RM 5m.
-Risk Fund of ABC will pay 25% of it (RM 1.25m) and remaining 75% (RM 3.75m).
+Suppose a small fire occurred and burned kitchen of the mansion and raised a claim of RM 5m.
+Risk Fund of ABC will pay 25% of it (RM 1.25m) and remaining 75% (RM 3.75m) paid by Risk Fund of XYZ.
 Applying the same logic, for a claim of RM 20m, Takaful and Retakaful risk fund will be liable to RM 5m and RM 15m respectively.

 In the case of a very unfortunate event of massive fire that burns the mansion completely down and cause a total loss, Takaful Risk Fund will pay maximum 25m and RM 75m to be borne by Retakaful Risk Fund.